 Theperfectgarden.co.uk may earn a small commission (at no extra cost to the user) from Amazon and other online retailers if a purchase is made after clicking a link.
 I appreciate your continuing support.

 Moss is a major headache for lawn lovers.
 Unfortunately, in reality, most lawns will be rarely free of moss, this is due to our ever-changing climate and the conditions our lawns grow in.

 Take each season as it comes.
 Large amounts of moss can easily be treated with fertilizers containing iron (ferrous sulphate).
-Some examples are Lawn Sand and Lawn Builder with Moss Control.
-Repeated practice of using fertilisers containing iron, moss removal and aeration will help keep moss from getting a hold on your lawn.
+Some examples are Lawn Sand and Evergreen Moss Kill.
+Repeated practice of using fertilisers containing iron coupled with moss removal and aeration will help keep moss from getting a hold on your lawn.

 It is always best to treat moss early in the spring, which is why we prefer to use lawn sand, this has a small nitrogen content but a very high iron content.
 The iron will hammer the moss and the nitrogen will give the grass a “pick me up” tonic.

 Apply the fertiliser when the lawn is damp and rain is NOT imminent the iron needs to sit on the moss for at least 24 hours (36 hours is best) to work its magic.
 After this period, rain or a watering would be perfect to wash the nitrogen into the soil.
 After 3-5 days the moss will start to turn black.
 Leave for a week or two and then remove with a plastic rake.
 We prefer these PLASTIC RAKES as they are lighter to use.
 The plastic tines don’t dig into the turf like a metal rake would, making the job a lot less hard work.